fewling/MyTec-Code-Test/README.md

 ```

 1. **Data Sources**: The raw data sources, typically remote APIs or on-device database.
-2. **Repository**: This layer abstracts the data sources, handles the data serialization and provides a clean API for the service layer.
+2. **Repository**: This layer abstracts the data sources, handles the data de/serialization and provides a clean API for the service layer.
-3. **Service**: This layer contains the business logic and decides how to fetch and manipulate data.
+3. **Service**: This layer contains the business logic and decides what/where/how to fetch and manipulate data.
 It interacts with the repository to get the data it needs.
 4. **Bloc**: This layer manages the state of the application and interacts with the service layer.
 5. **View**: This is the presentation layer that displays the data and interacts with the user.
 6. **Data**: This represent the data classes fetched from the data sources.
 7. **Model**: This represent a cleansed version of the data classes.

-> To better understand the difference between **Data** and **Model**, may take [room.dart](lib/modules/meeting_rooms/models/room.dart) as an example, where `Room` is the model which is composed of multiple data classes such as `RoomInfo`, `RoomAvailability`, `RoomPrice` etc.\
+> To better understand the differences between **Data** and **Model**, may take [room.dart](lib/modules/meeting_rooms/models/room.dart) as an example, where `Room` is the model which is composed of multiple data classes such as `RoomInfo`, `RoomAvailability`, `RoomPrice` etc.\
 > These three  data classes represent the raw data fetched from the API, while `Room` is a higher-level abstraction that combines these data classes into a single entity that can be easily used by the widget.\
 > The `Room` model groups these data classes into a single entity that can be easily used in the application.
+>
+> Yet, it is **NOT A MUST** to have a model for every data class, it depends on the complexity of the data and how it is used in the application.

 ### 3.2 A Slightly More Detailed Overview